Canker Sores On Your Tongue: Treatment & Causes

 Your tongue is one of the most sensitive surfaces of your entire mouth.
 It’s also one of the most active parts of the body.
 You use it to investigate other areas of your mouth, feel things stuck between teeth, taste and swallow your food, and form different shapes against your teeth and lips to speak.
 So, when you get aphthous ulcers on your tongue, it can be quite painful.
 Canker sores on the side of your tongue can be quite a nuisance.
 Especially since your tongue is always on the move and touching other parts of your mouth.
 What should you do for relief if you have a canker sore on tongue surfaces, as opposed to your lips or cheeks?

 Compared to other types of ulcers, a canker sore is generally small in size, just a few millimeters in diameter.
 It’s typically round and crater-like.
 The inside of the ulcer tends to look red and raw or white after a few days of healing.
-They differ from herpetiform types of ulcers, which are clusters of tiny pinpoint blisters, and “cold sores” or “fever blisters” that are significantly larger in size.
+Canker sores and cold sores are not the same.
+They differ from herpetiform types of ulcers, which are clusters of tiany pinpoint blisters, and “cold sores” or “fever blisters” that are significantly larger in size.

-Most aphthous ulcers are painful to the touch, making it difficult to brush, floss, or eat.
+Most canker sores are painful to the touch, making it difficult to brush, floss, or eat.
 They tend to only occur one at a time, rather than patches of several at once.

 How To Treat Canker Sores On The Tongue